10 Best Crypto to Mine (2026)

 Dogecoin (DOGE)

-Dogecoin is widely considered the original memecoin, and despite the satirical start, it can now be a profitable cryptocurrency to mine.
-Due to competition, GPU mining solo is unlikely to give you much success, and as such you’ll need an ASIC mining machine, or you can join a Dogecoin mining pool with a GPU.
+Dogecoin is widely considered the original memecoin, and despite its satirical start, it can now be a profitable cryptocurrency to mine.
+Due to competition, GPU mining solo is unlikely to give you much success, and as such, you’ll need an ASIC mining machine, or you can join a Dogecoin mining pool with a GPU.

 Dash (DASH)